gosub-com/Zurfur/README.md

 Strings are immutable UTF8 byte arrays.
 They can be translated by using the `tr"string"` syntax.
 Translated strings are grouped separately, and then looked up dynamically at run time.
 The `Arg()` function can be used to replace occurrences of `%number`.
-There is no fromatting beyond string replacement.
+There is no formatting beyond string replacement.
 For example: `tr"Hello %1.
 You like %2.".Arg(name).Arg(adjective)` might generate `Hello Jeremy.
 You like ice cream.`